behan101/Threat-Hunt-Cargo-Hold/README.md

 From the logs, the PowerShell script `ex.ps1` was downloaded into the staging directory `C:\Windows\Logs\CBS\` through the IP address `78.141.196.6`.
 The script then triggered events that collected credentials, prepared the data for exfiltration, and exfiltrated the stolen data through a cloud service.
 Evidence of persistence was found in the form of an obfuscated PowerShell file `svchost.ps1`.
 Anti-forensic attempts were apparent by the deletion of the PowerShell history file `ConsoleHost_history.txt`.<br>

-The earliest signs of malicious command execution point to `azuki-fileserver01` being compromised.
-This is likely due to
+The earliest signs of malicious command execution

 ## Indicators of Compromise (IoCs)
 ### C2 IP: